Senthilvadivel-20/NLP_in_KDB/Logistic_Regression/README.md

     * Stemming.
 * Extract feature of tweet - convert the tweet to vector based on words frequency.
 * Traing the tweets in vector form, get the theta value.
-* Find the sentiment if test data with theta value.
+* Find the sentiment of test data with theta value.
 Compare the actual result with predicted result.